-Imagine! has a Human Rights Committee (HRC) which functions to protect the rights of individuals receiving services.
-The HRC is comprised of family members and community professionals who act as third party experts and volunteer once a month to review investigations, psychotropic medication usage, and rights restrictions and suspensions and safety control plans.
-Approximately 194 Boulder county consumers were reviewed during the reporting period.
+Imagine! has a Human Rights Committee (HRC), which functions to protect the rights of individuals receiving services.
+The HRC is comprised of family members and community professionals who act as third party experts and who volunteer once a month to review investigations, psychotropic medication usage, and rights restrictions and suspensions and safety control plans.
+227 Boulder county consumers were reviewed during the reporting period.
+The demand on HRC grows annually.
+From FY17 to FY18, we saw a 10% growth in the number of individuals requiring HRC review.